amitai10/react-redux-router-basic-example/README.md

 4. Dispatch actions to change the state.

 ## Build a React application
 The best way to learn react is to do it with an example, I will build a simple application that greet the user.
 I will do it step by step, each step will demonstrate one or more methods and principle.
-Although it seems like very small, it is enough to understand react concepts and how to expand it to a real application.
+Although it is very small, it is enough to understand react concepts and how to expand it to a real application.

 ### Building the app
-I will use the new “create-react-app” that removes all the boilerplate of configuring all the packaging and serving of the react app (that is a pain).
+I will use the new “create-react-app” that removes all the boilerplate of configuring, packaging and serving the app (it is a pain).

 ### Install create-react-app, create the app:
 ```